25 Awesome at-Home Raspberry Pi Project Ideas

 18 – Garage opener with car plate recognition

-It’s not just going to open your garage door like a common remote.
+It’s not just going to open your garage door like a typical remote.

-- Make sure the car is in and then close the door.
+• Make sure the car is inside, then close the door.

 All this works on a Raspberry Pi equipped with a simple camera.